Back To Animals

 Our Animal's Story

-Our two Florida gar arrived at ZooAmerica in 2006.
-Unknown age.
+Our two Florida gar arrived at ZooAmerica in February 2020 and are approximately 5 years of age.